 It’s back-to-school season!
 Whether you’ve got a preschooler preparing for his first school experience or a rising fifth grader who is seasoned and suave, whether your children are starting the school year in person, with distance learning, or attempting homeschooling, reading picture books about the first day of school can help children of any age transition to the next stage or grade.
 Below, I’ve got you covered for whatever grade your children are starting!
 You can find books perfect for first-time preschoolers, kindergarteners, bus riders, elementary students… I’ve even got a few books perfect for the siblings being left behind when their older brothers or sisters start school!
 Be sure to scroll all the way down for the list(s) that might be best for your family.

 And be sure to check out my list of our favorite school stories, stories that set children up for kind and confident school experiences!
 My friend Courtney from OT OuTside also has some incredible tips for helping children transition from summer to school on her website.
-All links below are Amazon Affiliate links.

 First Day of School Books Perfect for Preschoolers